puntorigen/ti_recover/README.md

 ti_recover apkfile.apk outputdir
 ```

-As part of my blog post: [link to my blog](https://pabloschaffner.cl/2017/02/01/how-recoverable-is-an-apk-source-code-made-with-titanium/)
+As part of my blog post: <a href="https://pabloschaffner.cl/2017/02/01/how-recoverable-is-an-apk-source-code-made-with-titanium/">link to my blog</a><br/>
 As a package contains the following methods:

 ### init (config, onReadyCB).